SuperOfficeDocs/crmscript/docs/api-reference/classes/NSCustomerServiceAgent/SaveAllCustomerCenterConfigs.md

 Save an array of NSCustomerCenterConfig entities to the database

-**Parameters:**
+## Parameters

- - **custConfigs** The NSCustomerCenterConfig entities to be saved.
+* **custConfigs** The NSCustomerCenterConfig entities to be saved.
 If the id does not exists, a new one will be created.
 Unknown ids will be skipped

 ```crmscript
 NSCustomerServiceAgent agent;